3D-e-Chem/workflows/README.md

 The Pymol session files (\*.pse) can by opened with [PyMol](https://github.com/NLeSC/Chemical-Analytics-Platform/wiki/Cheatsheet#applications).

-# "3D-e-Chem: Structural Cheminformatics Workflows for Computer-Aided Drug Discovery" paper
+# "3D-e-Chem: Structural Cheminformatics Workflows for Computer-Aided Drug Discovery"

-Below are the workflows shown in Figures 2 - 6 in the *3D-e-Chem: Structural Cheminformatics Workflows for Computer-Aided Drug Discovery* paper (submitted).
+Below are the workflows shown in Figures 2 - 6 of *3D-e-Chem: Structural Cheminformatics Workflows for Computer-Aided Drug Discovery* (submitted).

 ## Fig. 2 - Structure-based bioactivity data mapping of kinase inhibitors